5 Pretty Hikes At Lake Tahoe, California

 Best panorama: Maggie Peaks

 Moderately busy, well maintained trail.
-Granite Lake is a hidden gem and a perfect rest stop at around halfway to the peaks.
+Granite Lake is a perfect rest stop at around halfway to the peaks.

 Best walk: Donner Lake

-One day getaway to the wilderness: Twin Lakes
+A full day getaway to the wilderness: Twin Lakes & Island Lake

 Tahoe’s nice beaches and the other beautiful alpine lakes are tempting to jump in for a short swim, but they are actually very cold.
 We’ve seen a few people swimming, but these lakes are definitely not swimming lakes for us, even in the middle of the summer – we tried though…